 If you’re new to using an infrared sauna, you could put together a schedule based around your skin and body’s health needs, but remember to begin slowly to allow your body to adjust to the light and heat settings.
 A sample treatment schedule could be beginning with four-minute sessions at 160-180 degrees Fahrenheit and then increase session intervals to between 15 to 30 minutes each.

-Going at this pace will match you will the average session times which is with most people about 30 – 40 minutes at three to four times a week.
-Remember that it takes time for your body to adjust to sessions, so allow yourself to become acclimatized to the sauna environment, stay hydrated and give yourself proper time to cool down because after a session you may discover that you’re still sweating heavily while your body cools down.
+Going at this pace will match you with the average session times which is with most people about 30 – 40 minutes at three to four times a week.
+Remember that it takes time for your body to adjust to different sessions, so allow yourself to become acclimatized to the sauna environment, stay hydrated, and give yourself proper time to cool down because after a session you may discover that you’re still sweating heavily.

 After a session, you should feel more invigorated and ready to face your day.
-Bodies lose electrolytes in sweat, so the advice of staying hydrated must be heeded in order to make the most of your infrared sauna session.
-An infrared sauna can be a great way to give your skin what it needed to continue to look dewy, smooth and moist.
-Be sure to create the time schedule that fits for you and you’ll be well on your way to seeing the benefits of infrared sauna treatments in no time.
+Bodies lose electrolytes when sweating, so the advice of staying hydrated must be heeded in order to make the most of your infrared sauna session.
+Giving your skin what it needs to continue to look dewy, smooth, and moist is just one of the many benefits of using an infrared sauna.
+Be sure to create the time schedule that fits for you and you’ll be well on your way to seeing these benefits in no time.

 Of course, if you’re looking to purchase an infrared sauna, we have you covered.
 Check out our homepage for all there is to know about this great home spa product.